-Fast-forward to the 21st century to take a stroll through along the riverfront where you can shop in our charming boutiques, dine with stunning views of York River, and swim at our public beach.
-Yorktown also boasts art galleries on Main Street, museums, and outdoor fun including kayaking, paddle boarding, sunset and pirate cruises at Riverwalk Landing!
+Fast-forward to the 21st century to take a stroll through along the riverfront where you can shop in our charming boutiques, dine with stunning views of the York River, and swim at our public beach.
+Yorktown also boasts art galleries on Main Street, museums, and outdoor fun including kayaking, paddle boarding, and sunset and pirate cruises at Riverwalk Landing!

 Yorktown provides a unique blend of the past and present.
 You can spend the day at the American Revolution Museum at Yorktown traveling back to the 18th century and learning the stories of citizens and soldiers.
 Then, return to spend your night with Yorktown Ghost Walks searching for signs of the supernatural as you explore history’s most haunted places.

 From art shows and wine festivals to our farmer’s market and outdoor concerts—there’s always something to do in Yorktown.
 Each new season offers unique opportunities to gather as a community and enjoy food, fireworks, music, and entertainment for all ages.
 Come experience our unique venue on the water.

 Discover the place where the United States gained its independence as you explore the site of the last major battle of the Revolutionary War.
 Here in Yorktown, in the fall of 1781, Gen. George Washington, with allied American and French forces, besieged Gen. Charles Cornwallis' British Army, effectively ending the war.